This is a really good talk by Amy Morin on what mentally strong people don't…

 Mentally strong people don’t take themselves too seriously and use humour as a shock absorber for life.
 Possessing a healthy sense of humour provides a cushion that takes the edge off the tough challenges life sends us.
 See the funny side of life and everything gets easier.

-8) See failure as way to learn -an step towards success
+8) See failure as a way to learn -an step towards success

 9) Accept responsibility for themselves.
 Don’t play the ‘victim’ card